Skip to content

 When set to any non-zero value will skip the KinD cluster deployment used for lab/demo installations.

-Must be set to 1 for production installation.
+Must be set to yes for production installation.

 METALLB_VIP